CCCTS COVID-19 National Safety Plan

 The plan is based on information from numerous sources (see resource page) and as of date shown below.
 The plan is subject to revisions as recommendations and restrictions change.

-The CCCTS Board of Directors strongly encourages all members to become fully vaccinated for the COVID-19 virus as soon as vaccines are available in your area.
+The CCCTS Board of Directors requires participants in all club activities to become fully vaccinated for the COVID-19 virus .

 Members planning to engage in a group activity are expected to evaluate their health and state of mind prior to the start of the activity.
 Only ride if you are healthy, take extra care and pay attention to your surroundings.

-- Physical distancing and the wearing of masks are required in Ontario and recommended in BC when gathering before or after a ride.
+Physical distancing and the wearing of masks are required when gathering indoors before or after a ride.

-- Be self-sufficient on the bike – leave prepared for nutrition, hydration and mechanicals.
-Bring your own hand sanitizer and mask
+Be self-sufficient on the bike – leave prepared for nutrition, hydration and mechanicals.
+Bring your own mask.

 Ride Leader Guidelines

-- Ride meeting place must be large enough to allow for all cyclists to be 2 meters apart in BC and 3 meters apart in Ontario.
+Ride meeting place must be large enough to allow for all cyclists to be 2 meters apart.

 Outbreak Action Plan for Hub & Spoke Events and Multi-Day Tours